priyancjain/Hugging_Face/README.md

 PIPELINE FUNCTION

 The pipeline() is the easiest and fastest way to use a pretrained model for inference.
-You can use the pipeline() out-of-the-box for many tasks across different modalities, some of which are
+You can use the pipeline() out-of-the-box for many tasks across different modalities, some of which are fill mask,question answering, text generation,summarization,sentiment analysis etc.